Is your business ready to go global?

 • Communities: Reduced emissions will mean more livable urban spaces and residential neighborhoods, with lower carbon emissions positively impacting health and reducing noise pollution.

 As the world pushes for more sustainable practices, businesses also need data-driven insights to inform their ESG strategies.
 An innovative tool they can take advantage of is FedEx® Sustainability Insights, which uses near-real-time FedEx network data to estimate CO2e emissions.
-FedEx customers can also download reports to access information they need to gain better visibility of emissions within their supply chains and support reporting and strategic future planning.
+FedEx customers can download reports for better visibility of emissions within their supply chains.

 Our New E-Commerce White Paper Is HereOur New E-Commerce White Paper Is Here